What is Strong Customer Authentication?

 If you’re already using Online Payments with some of your payments facilitated by Booking.com, this is how we’ll support you:

-We can only support you with SCA if you sign up for Online Payments.
-If you choose not to sign up for Online Payments, you’ll need to manage your guests’ payments and handle Strong Customer Authentication requirements.
-For more information, contact your bank or take a look at the links we’ve shared in the ‘Next steps’ section, below.
+We can only support you with SCA if you sign up for a Payments product.
+If you choose not to sign up for a Payments product, you’ll need to manage your guests’ payments and perform SCA where applicable.
+For more information, contact your bank or payment service provider, or take a look at the links we’ve shared in the ‘Next steps’ section, below.

-What should I do if I’m not eligible for Online Payments?
+What should I do if I’m not eligible for Online Payments or Payments by Booking.com?

-Please contact your bank, who’ll be able to advise you on the new PSD2 legislation and how to make sure you’re meeting the SCA requirements.
+Please contact your bank or payment service provider, who’ll be able to advise you on the new PSD2 legislation and how to make sure you’re meeting the SCA requirements.
 You can also take a look at the links we’ve shared in the ‘Next steps’ section, below.

 If you experience declined transactions, you can use the invalid credit card process to mark guest cards as invalid.
 In order to help you successfully charge customer cards, we are currently enhancing the invalid credit card process in line with SCA requirements.
 We’ll provide you with regular updates about this solution.